giannicrivello/blog/posts/about.md

 ## exta curricular

-I am a first degree black belt in Brazillian Jiu-Jitsu under Ralph Gracie and used to be a competitive athlete.
+I am a first degree Brazillian Jiu-Jitsu black belt under Ralph Gracie and used to be a competitive athlete.
 I have taught hundreds of people from introduction courses to advanced theory of the topic.